microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list-messages.md

 | [$top](/graph/query-parameters#top-parameter)| Apply `$top` to specify the number of channel messages returned per page in the response.
 The default page size is 20 messages.
 You can extend up to 50 channel messages per page. |
 | [$expand](/graph/query-parameters#expand)  | Apply `$expand` to get the properties of channel messages that are replies.
 By default, a response can include up to 1,000 replies.
 For an operation that expands channel messages with more than 1,000 replies, use the request URL returned in `replies@odata.nextLink` to get the next page of replies. |

-The other [OData query parameters](/graph/query-parameters) aren't currently supported.d
+The other [OData query parameters](/graph/query-parameters) aren't currently supported.

 ## Request headers